Killamsetty-Rahul/Beam-Light-Detection-and-Intensity-Analysis-using-Computer-Vision/README.md

 Visual outputs provide intuitive insights for each test case.

 Summary graph displays test-wise beamlight intensity and detection accuracy.

-🤝 Contributions & Improvements
-This is a basic implementation aimed at static image analysis.
-Future enhancements could include:

-Real-time video stream processing.

-Integrating machine learning for adaptive thresholding.

-Mobile or embedded device deployment for in-vehicle systems.

-Contributions, suggestions, or improvements are always welcome!

-📣 Acknowledgements
-Special thanks to:

-Open-source Python libraries for making computer vision accessible.

-Google Colab for providing a hassle-free development environment.

 📬 Contact
 If you have any queries or suggestions, feel free to connect with me!